 Conan’s Pizza, central, north and south locations.
 Daiya pizza delivery until 11pm on weekdays 12 on weekends.
 You can order online!

-Mozart’s 3825 Lake Austin Boulevard This lakeside coffee shop has vegan chili and frito pie along with their regular assortment of espresso and gelato.
+Mozart’s 3825 Lake Austin Boulevard This lakeside coffee shop has vegan chili, The Hearty Vegan’s Tempeh Salad and Frito pie along with their regular assortment of espresso and gelato.
+The chocolate sauce for mochas is dairy free.
+They also get vegan baked goods from Quaks like chocolate vegan muffins and trail mix cookies and some bars.
 Open until midnight weekdays and 1 am weekends.

-Casa De Luz- All vegan macrobiotic place, behind Barton Springs on Toomey.
+Casa De Luz– All vegan macrobiotic place, behind Barton Springs on Toomey.
 A really lovely place with shared tables.
-Menu changes daily.
+The menu changes daily.
 Hippie.

 The Shady Grove– On Barton Springs.
 Always very busy on nice days.
 Veggie plate is really good.
 Love the chili and hippie sandwich.